-RBC EG has identified potential ESG-related risk as set out below.
+RBC EG has identified potential ESG risk as set out below.
 In all instances the relevant risks have been determined to be low.

-Risk Function/ Business Risk Description Metrics and Mitigants Determined Risk Environmental (including Climate) All Business Climate risk may lead to reduced corporate profitability for RBC's clients which may adversely affect their demand for business with RBC EG. Concentration of RBC EG clients with businesses in high climate-sensitive sectors is reviewed quarterly.
-Low Global Markets Climate risk may lead to issuer default where RBC EG and/or its clients hold climate-sensitive publicly traded securities.
-To date, RBC EG has not held publicly traded climate-sensitive securities.
+Risk Function/ Risk Description Metrics and Mitigants Determined Business Risk Environmental (including Climate) All RBC EG Businesses Climate risks may lead to reduced corporate profitability for RBC EG clients which may adversely affect their demand for business with RBC EG. Concentration of RBC EG clients in businesses in high climate-sensitive sectors is reviewed quarterly.
+Low RBC EG Global Markets Climate risk may lead to issuer default where RBC EG and/or its clients hold climate-sensitive publicly traded securities.
 Exposure to climate-sensitive securities is reviewed quarterly.
-Low A market decline scenario is performed and reviewed annually.

-RBC Reputation RBC Group's brand and reputation are fundamental to earning the trust of clients, and a vital driver of success.
+A market decline scenario is performed and reviewed annually.
+Low RBC EG Reputation RBC Group's brand and reputation are fundamental to earning the trust of clients, and a vital driver of success.
 RBC EG is exposed to reputational risk due to any perceived contribution by RBC to climate change and/or a lack of action to mitigate climate change.
-We continue to monitor trends in climate-related litigation and regulatory enforcement actions, including those involving claims of "greenwashing", which generally refer to claims that false or misleading information about an organization's products or services or operations has been conveyed to suggest that the organization is doing more to protect the environment than it is, and to assess the impact on our litigation and regulatory compliance risks.
-Low RBC Premises RBC EG's offices are exposed to physical risk.
+RBC Group continues to monitor trends in climate-related litigation and regulatory enforcement actions, including those involving claims of "greenwashing", which generally refer to claims that false or misleading information about an organization's products or services or operations has been conveyed to suggest that the organization is doing more to protect the environment than it is, and to assess the impact on our litigation and regulatory compliance risks.
+Low

+RBC EG Premises RBC EG's offices are exposed to physical risk.
 Business Continuity risk exists where due to an extreme weather event, RBC EG is unable to continue essential business operations.
 A business continuity plan is in place in the event of an operations disruption.
-Low Social & Governance Risk All Business Third party social and governance risks could pose potential reputational and/or litigation risk to RBC EG. RBC monitors for social and governance risks through third-party onboarding and ongoing due diligence processes.
+Low Social & Governance Risks All RBC EG Businesses Third party social and governance risks could pose potential reputational and/or litigation risk to RBC EG. RBC monitors for social and governance risks through third-party onboarding and ongoing due diligence processes.
 Low